 Not sure if the word you want to play is valid?
 Verify your word with our handy Scrabble dictionary.
 You’ll get the number of points and the definition too.
 And don’t forget about the “save word” feature for later reference too.

 Any Letters Can Spell “Win”

 One of the biggest lessons you can learn from Scrabble is that you can (almost) always find a way to win.
 You can’t control what letters you get, but you can control how you choose to play them.
 By building up a strong and varied vocabulary, you can capitalize on every opportunity and score the most points possible.

 Ready to add to that lexicon?
-If you find yourself short on consonants, familiarize yourself with this list of Scrabble words with all vowels.
-Sometimes, getting rid of a few vowels can pave the way for a better move next turn. ?
+If you find yourself short on consonants, familiarize yourself with WordFinder's list of Scrabble words with all vowels.
+Sometimes, getting rid of a few vowels can pave the way for a better move next turn.

 Michael Kwan is a professional writer and editor with over 14 years of experience.
 Fueled by caffeine and WiFi, he's no stranger to word games and dad jokes.